 Academic Accommodations

-The Special Programs and Services for Students with Disabilities office provides a range of academic accommodations that are individually tailored to address the specific needs of students with documented disabilities.
-Academic accommodations are designed to provide equal access to instruction and campus activities by addressing barriers related to a student’s disability, while at the same time maintaining the integrity of academic programs.
+The Special Programs and Services for Students with Disabilities (DSPS) office provides a range of academic accommodations that are individually tailored to address the specific needs of students with documented disabilities.
 These accommodations are determined on a case-by-case basis through an interactive process between the student and a DSPS counselor.
+Academic accommodations are designed to provide equal access to instruction and campus activities by addressing barriers related to a student’s disability, while at the same time maintaining the integrity of academic programs without changing core academic or campus standards.
+Students with disabilities are expected to meet the same requirements as their peers.
+Requests that would lower academic standards are unlikely to be approved.
+DSPS may consult with faculty or others to find reasonable solutions, which could include accommodations, course adjustments, or inclusive design.
+Every request goes through a structured review, and students can appeal decisions if needed.

 -